 We recommend using a tick preventive year-round.
-Thought your pet’s risk of getting ticks is much higher in the summer months, ticks can remain active throughout the year.
-At All Creatures Animal Clinic we carry Vectra for tick prevention.
-Vectra is a topical product applied once every month that protects against fleas or all stages, ticks, mosquitoes and biting flies.
-Vectra can be used safely in combination with Sentinel.
+Though your pet’s risk of getting ticks is much higher in the summer months, ticks can remain active throughout the year.
+At All Creatures Animal Clinic we carry Effitix for tick prevention.
+Effitix is a topical product applied once every month that protects against fleas or all stages, ticks, mosquitoes and biting flies.
+Effitix can be used safely in combination with Sentinel.

 The presence of fleas is characterized by scratching, flea dirt on the skin and fur (looks like black pepper), flea bites on pets and people, and often the sight of adult fleas themselves.
 Flea infestations are best controlled by simultaneously treating fleas on the animal, in the house and in the pet’s outdoor environment.

 Frequent vacuuming can help remove flea eggs and larvae from carpets and furniture.
 The pet’s bedding should be washed and thoroughly dried.
 Insecticides selected for use in the home should combine instant and residual flea-killing power.
 Insecticide sprays are better than foggers and can be used through the entire house, especially underneath furniture, behind baseboards and in closets.